MisterVVP/poor-man-s-cache/README.md

 # poor-man-s-cache
-When you got no money to buy enterprise and no desire to contribute to open source - build your own thing.
+When you got no money to buy enterprise tooling and no desire to contribute to open source - build your own thing.
 Another pet project to practice.

 ## Quick start